troeger/moodleteacher/docs/tutorial_validation.rst

 - Download (and unpacking) of the student submission in this directory.
 - Download (and unpacking) of the validator in this directory.
 - Execution of the validator.
+- Reporting of results to Moodle, explicitely from the validator or implicitly.
 - Cleanup of the temporary directory.

-A validator script can use special functionality from the :class:`Job` class, which includes:
+A validator script can use special functionality from the :class:`moodleteacher.validation.Job` class, which includes:

 - Test for mandatory files in the student package.
 - Compilation of student code.
 - Execution of student code, including input simulation and output parsing.
 - Reporting of validation results as teacher feedback in Moodle.

-Examples for test scripts can be found `online <https://github.com/troeger/moodleteacher/tree/master/examples>`_.
+Examples for validators can be found `online <https://github.com/troeger/moodleteacher/tree/master/examples>`_.

 Our companion project `MoodleRunner <https://github.com/troeger/moodleteacher>`_ wraps the validation functionality in a Docker image that is directly usable with your existing Moodle installation.